Caripson/parse-yoast-sitemap/README.md

 ## 📊 Real-Time Reporting

 Run the optional web server to monitor changes live.
-First install the Python
-packages:
+The server does not start automatically when running `extract_yoast_sitemap.sh`, so the script can be executed on its own.
+Start the server only if you want to inspect statistics while the reports are being written.
+First install the Python packages:

 ```bash
 pip install -r requirements.txt